cowfish813/Breinify/README.md

 #### Frontend Requirements

 1. A dashboard to show the following in a Product card:
- √   - Product Image ( should be a random image ) `productImg`
+    - Product Image ( should be a random image `productImg`
- √   - Product Name `productName`√
+   - Product Name `productName`√
-√    - Description `description`√
+   - Description `description`
-√    - Creation Time `creationTime`√
+   - Creation Time `creationTime`√
- √2.
-A filter feature to filter the cards by the product name.
+2. A filter feature to filter the cards by the product name.
-√ 3.
-A sorting feature to sort the cards by their `creationTime` in either acsending or desending order.
+3. A sorting feature to sort the cards by their `creationTime` in either acsending or desending order.
-√4.
-Add a button to create a new card.√
+4. Add a button to create a new card.√
-√5.
-Add a button to delete an existing card.√
+5. Add a button to delete an existing card.√
-√6.
-Add an edit feature to change the card's name (`productName`) and image (`productImg`)
+6. Add an edit feature to change the card's name (`productName`) and image (`productImg`)
     > NOTE: Create, edit and delete should fire an AJAX call that will save the data into redis on the Node server.

 #### Environment Requirements